ricardorqr/microservice/README.md

 - User and department microservices - 2 simple microservices.
 - Service Registry - All microservices are registered to the Service Registry.
 This serve manages all the service names and ports.
 - API Gateway - It is a gateway for all APIs.
 All the requests should go to this API gateway.
-It is responsible to travel the request to the right API.
+It is responsible to travel the requests to the right API.
 - Hystrix Dashboard - Manage all API.
 Identify which microservice is or not working.

 ## Settings